rafael-oliveira-hellz/rafael-oliveira-hellz/README.md

 - 👋 Hi, I’m Rafael de Oliveira, also known as Hellz
-- 👀 I’m interested in learning full-stack development
+- 👀 I’m interested in learning full-cycle development
-- 🌱 I’m currently learning ReactJS/Typescript
+- 🌱 I’m currently woeking as a fullstack engineer
-- 💞️ I’m looking to collaborate on projects using ReactJS to improve my skills
+- 💞️ I’m looking to collaborate on projects to broaden my skills
 - 📫 How to reach me: send an e-mail to rafael.oliveirasylva@gmail.com

 <div align="center">